Planes of Existence

 In the fourth Divine region the soul may remain here for eons, delighting in, learning from, experiencing, experimenting with, and creating it’s own worlds and universes.

-As we ascend to the fifth Divine region, the very pinnacle of the Divine realms, it is associated with Full Consciousness and referred to as the Nameless Plane.
+As we ascend to the fifth Divine region, the very pinnacle of the Divine realms, it is associated with God-Realization & Beyond State and referred to as the Nameless Plane.
 This plane is beyond description and language, defying any attempt to attribute characteristics to it.
-It represents the realization of God and extends even beyond that, as it is an indescribable light, the purest essence of all, formless and colorless.
+It represents the realization of God (Full Consciousness) and extends even beyond that, as it is an indescribable light, the purest essence of all, formless and colorless.

 This concept may seem bewildering, but some may assume that God resides in the cosmic region, at the lower end of the scale.
 Many religious and yogic traditions believe that God is the illuminating force encompassing the entire universe, located at the fourth lower stage of this chart.
 Consequently, at the highest region, it is the realization of God and goes beyond that, as it represents an incomprehensible light and the purest spirit, devoid of form and color.

-At the very top of the chart, we find Full Consciousness, the Ocean of Love, Mercy, Beyond and Beyond.
-It represents God in a state of Beyond and Beyond, that transcends all boundaries.
+At the very top of the chart, we find God in Beyond Beyond State, the deepest Full Consciousness, the Ocean of Love and Mercy, and infinitely beyond.
+It represents God in a state of Beyond and Beyond, that transcends absolutely all.
 It is absolutely indescribable, the most pristine manifestation of the Adi-Sat plane, completely formless and colorless.

 An important point to note is that this is not the end.
 While it occupies the highest position on this chart, it is not a final destination, as it infinitely extends beyond and beyond and beyond.
 We must understand that the top of the chart is not a conclusion.
-It does not mark the end point, for it stretches infinitely beyond.
-This realization allows us to grasp the true vastness of the Divine.
+It does not mark the endpoint, for it stretches infinitely beyond.
+This realization allows us to grasp the true vastness of the Supreme Divine and its Creation.